Azure/spark-cdm-connector/documentation/overview.md

 ***Limited preview release*** <br/>
 Guide last updated, July 31, 2020

-**NOTE:  This latest version describes changes made in the 1.0.16 version of the Spark CDM Connector.
-This includes several breaking changes to the options that simplify the options used.
-Code using earlier versions of library may need to be modified to use the revised options.**
+**NOTE:  This latest version of the doc includes changes made in the 1.0.16 version of the Spark CDM Connector that simplify the options.
+These include several breaking changes.
+Code written that uses earlier versions of the connector may need to be modified for the revised options.**

 ## Overview